Courses & Advising

 This course fulfills a Category 4 elective requirement for English majors and world literature for English Education concentrators.
 It also counts toward the Religious Studies minor.

-Theatre historians estimate that, between 1576 and 1640, 25,000 people per week attended theatrical performances in and around London, totaling 50 million visits.
-Shakespeare remains the most familiar of those who wrote for this flourishing institution.
-Our over-arching theme for the course will be “Shakespeare through a global lens.”
+This course will focus on six plays by Shakespeare, studying them through a global lens.
 The very name of one of the playhouses in which our plays were staged—The Globe—attests to a lively, topical, and novel form of awareness of the wider world.
 How does this awareness register in the plays, and how do Shakespeare's plays continue to inform global consciousness today?
-We will also study how Shakespeare's plays register and intervene in debates about politics, religion, gender, family, and other social conflicts.
-In addition to reading the plays in their historical contexts, we’ll consider recent screen productions as creative appropriations that speak to our own moment.
+We will read plays in their historical contexts and consider recent screen productions as creative appropriations that speak to our own moment.
 Final papers or projects will allow students to tailor their work to their specific concentrations within or beyond the English major.

 Supervised assistance in instruction.